mjmikulski/horology/README.md

 # TTT
 timing functions, contexts and for-loops

-## This project is in concept stage, timing context is not yet implemented.
+## This project is in alpha stage.
+Feedback is welcomed.

 ## Example: timing a function